Eykam/DroneStudio/PROGRESS.md

 per-variant budget of 1M+ env steps, or (b) reward shaping / curriculum that densifies the success signal.
 Documented per the steering note so the PPO swap is an informed choice, not a default.

+## Manifest dynamics validation - 2026-09-04

+- Evaluator/env_sim now carry a dynamics profile end to end (set_dynamics on process spawn; eval loop fixed to use the factory - it was bypassing it, so evals silently ran abstract).
+Run records now include dynamics.
+- Rate PID re-tuned against the real airframe (rate_tune_manifest.py): the real inertia is ~20x smaller, so the loop is far more responsive - roll/z channels kp 0.1 (vs 1.2 abstract), vertical (pitch channel, ktau authority only) kp 0.5.
+All axes: rise 0.1s, overshoot <1%, SS err <0.015.
+  SIM-TUNED ONLY, hardware re-validation required.
+Axis labeling caveat:
+  PID "pitch" drives the vertical axis, "yaw" a horizontal one - inherited from the headless +Y-up convention; gains now match physics, labels do not (documented in rate_tune_manifest.py).
+- Comparative smoke (g13v140 dist, cem 3x8, 3 train eps): abstract -5.87 /
+  manifest -9.34 mean eval return, both 0/6 at smoke budget - dynamics measurably change the learning problem, as expected.

+## Manifest-dynamics validation run (2026-09-04)
+- 5-gen x 3-child outer loop on the sim backend with the CAD chassis manifest: machinery healthy (selection, novelty, elites, restart), but success_rate 0.00 across all 20 variants vs 33.3% best on the abstract quad backend (run 2).
+  See autoresearch/manifest_run_analysis.md.
+- Watch channel live: streamer.py flies the best policy on the manifest airframe and streams telemetry to the dashboard /watch page (SSE + 2D canvas + per-episode metric graphs: time-in-air, RMS jerk, off-ideal-path residual).